Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

 ## Provisioning a Liquid-Cooled EX Cabinet CEC with Default Credentials

 This procedure provisions a Glibc compatible SHA-512 administrative password hash to a cabinet environmental controller (CEC).
-This password becomes the Redfish endpoint superuser credential to access the CMM controllers and node controllers (BMCs).
+This password becomes the Redfish default global credential to access the CMM controllers and node controllers (BMCs).

 **NOTE:** This procedure does not provision Slingshot switch BMCs.
 Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
 Refer to "Change Switch BMC Passwords" in the Slingshot product documentation for more information.